Ragenose/t2ee/doc/code_quality_review.md

     └── test_user.py
 ```

-In the lib directory, there are modules that handles different tasks for controlling OpenStack.
+In the lib directory, there are modules that handle different tasks for controlling OpenStack.

 For example: This `create_instance` function can create the instance based on the parameters and return `None` or an OpenStack Instance object.